About the author, David Lough

 David won an open history scholarship to Oxford University where he gained a first class degree, studying under well-known historians such as Richard Cobb, Michael Howard and Theodore Zeldin.

-After an early career in financial markets at home and in Asia, he founded a private banking business, Heartwood, that advises prominent British families across the range of their private affairs, including their investments, tax affairs and estate planning.
-He was a Fellow of the Chartered Securities Institute, a member of the London Stock Exchange and acted as a ‘blind trustee’ for government ministers during their period in office.
+After an early career in financial markets at home and in Asia, he founded a private banking business, advising prominent British families across the range of their private affairs, including their investments, tax affairs and estate planning.
+He was a fellow of the Chartered Securities Institute, a member of the London Stock Exchange and acted as a ‘blind trustee’ for government ministers during their period in office.

-David’a articles have appeared in newspapers and magazines on both sides of the Atlantic and he speaks regularly at literary events.
-He is a member of the UK’s Biographers’ Club and of the Society of Authors; a trustee of the London Library and member of its Founder’s Circle; a member of the advisory board of BlackRock’s philanthropy funds in London, of the Garrick Club and of the City of London’s Worshipful Company of Haberdashers.
+Following its publication David has spoken widely and written in newspapers and magazines on both sides of the Atlantic.
+He won the International Churchill Society’s Somervell Award in 2016; is a member of the UK’s Biographers’ Club and of the Society of Authors; a trustee of the London Library and member of its Founder’s Circle; a member of the advisory board of BlackRock’s philanthropy funds in London.
+His second book, Darling Winston – Forty years of letters between Winston Churchill and his mother appears in September 2018.

-David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – six grandchildren.
-In his spare time he sails, sings and plays golf.
+David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – seven grandchildren.